-Labor Surplus Areas, FY 2019
+Labor Surplus Areas, FY 2021

 There is an "Exceptional Circumstance Consideration Provision" that allows a civil jurisdiction to ask for inclusion in the LSA list after it is published.
-Events like natural disasters and adverse economic changes, like a major plant closing, within a civil jurisdiction or metropolitan area allow states to ask for inclusion on the LSA list.
+Events like Coronavirus, natural disasters and other adverse economic changes, like a major plant closing, within a civil jurisdiction or metropolitan area allow states to ask for inclusion on the LSA list.
 A detailed explanation of the "Exceptional Circumstance Consideration Provision" is given in the "Related Link" section of this webpage, "Frequently Asked Questions" link, Item 5, "Can an area be added to the Labor Surplus List if that area's unemployment rate was below the qualifying unemployment rate for the referenced period?"

 For areas meeting the "Exceptional Circumstance Consideration Provision" requirement, submit a request, signed by the head of the state's Workforce Agency and a list of the area(s) whose whose unemployment rate is expected to exceed 6.00 percent, to Samuel Wright at email@example.com

-- Description of Labor Surplus Areas
+- Labor Surplus Areas FY 2020

-Indiana Labor Surplus Areas
+- Labor Surplus Areas FY 2019